Assassinations of Jeffrey Brent Ball and Todd Ray Wilson: Terrorism in Bolivia

 When Jeffrey Ball and Todd Wilson arrived in Bolivia in 1988, they entered an environment of severe political unrest and anti-Mormon antagonism in the nation and in Latin America generally.
 The first violent attacks against the LDS Church occurred in Colombia in 1983 where two meetinghouses were bombed eight times.
 Between 1984 and 1989, targets of the LDS Church in Latin America were hit by terrorists sixty-two times.
 The majority of these attacks (46) occurred in Chile, though five attacks took place in Bolivia.
 The LDS Church in Latin America was attacked in this period more frequently than any other American-based bank, business, church, or other institution.

-One group that specifically targeted the LDS Church in Bolivia was known as Fuerzas Armadas de Liberación Zarate Willka (Zarate Willka Armed Forces of Liberation, hereafter referred to as FAL Zarate Willka), named for a nineteenth century Indian hero.
+One group that specifically targeted the LDS Church in Bolivia was known as the Fuerzas Armadas de Liberación Zarate Willka (Zarate Willka Armed Forces of Liberation, hereafter referred to as FAL Zarate Willka), named for a nineteenth century Indian hero.
 FAL Zarate Willka was a relatively unknown terrorist group apparently formed around 1985.
 It first surfaced in August 1988 in connection with a failed attack on former US Secretary of State George Shultz, who was in La Paz for talks with government officials.
 A bomb exploded near his motorcade, but no one was hurt.
 The group later claimed responsibility for an attack on the Bolivian Parliament and caused a blackout in La Paz with another bombing.
 Later that year on December 20, 1989, protesting American intervention in Panama, they attacked the U.S. Embassy in a failed attempt to assassinate U.S. Ambassador Robert Gelbard.

 This group had previously assaulted the LDS Church on several occasions.
 At one point, not long before the assassinations, it bombed the Villa Victoria chapel in Jeffrey Ball and Todd Wilson's area, which sustained severe damage to the entrance and exterior facade.
 Graffiti on the side of the chapel said "Americans go home."

 Other chapels were robbed, and another nearby chapel was nearly bombed.
 This chapel was also vandalized, with graffiti saying "Americans go home."
 A young man attending a youth activity saw a cardboard box in the chapel and took it home to his family, who lived across the street.
 When he showed it to his mother the next morning, she discovered a bomb inside the box.
 The family left their home and called the police, who came to investigate.
 The police reported that the bomb had a main wire and a backup wire and that, although the first wire was disconnected, the second was still intact.
-They had no explanation why the bomb had not gone off.
+They had no explanation for why the bomb had not gone off.
 The mother was convinced that it was a miracle.

 These incidents were reported to the Mission President, Steven R. Wright, who did not feel inspired to remove missionaries from the area, but counseled them to live close to the spirit and follow that inspiration.
 Not long after, tragedy occurred.